weibaohui/k8m/README_en.md

 ### Service Endpoint, Can be Developed for Use by Other AI Tools

-MCP program uses port 3619.
-NodePort uses port 31919.
-If started in binary mode, the access address is http://ip:3619/sse If started in cluster mode, the access address is http://nodeIP:31919/sse
+If started in binary mode, the access address is http://ip:3618/mcp/k8m/sse If started in cluster mode, the access address is http://nodeIP:31919/sse

 ### Cluster Management Scope